return42/sphkerneldoc/linux_src_doc/include/linux/lsm_hooks_h.rst

 \ ``inode``\  we wish to get the security context of.
 \ ``ctx``\  is a pointer in which to place the allocated security context.
 \ ``ctxlen``\  points to the place to put the length of \ ``ctx``\ .

+Security hooks for using the eBPF maps and programs functionalities through eBPF syscalls.

 .. _`security_list_options.caveat`: